lumeland/blog/posts/lume-3.md

 it was difficult to create HTML pages with only JSX.
 However, some users don't want this behavior because they create files with fragments of HTML.
-In Lume 3, it is possible to add the `doctype` directive in JSX (thanks to SSX) so this behavior is no longer needed.
+In Lume 3, it is possible to add the `doctype` directive in JSX (thanks to SSX) so this behavior is no longer needed and was removed.

 ### More changes